hwgordon247/CV/README.md

 I have demonstrated my exceptional leadership skills in a range of different scenarios:

-- Bicycle touring - Organising both tours, persuading people to partake, maintaining team moral, route management and decision making whilst on the road.
+- Bicycle touring - Organisation of two bicycle tours, which included persuading people to partake, maintaining team moral, route management and decision making whilst on the road.

-- Team building - After a hard days work on a given project I am still leading my teammates to the pub.
+- Team building - After a hard days work on a given project, to maintain morale and ensure a happy, cohesive team I am always ready to go the extra mile and lead members of the team to the pub!

 ## Education